-In addition, students may be required to complete 16.5 credits in foundation courses at the beginning of their program.
+Students may also be required to complete up to 16.5 credits in foundation courses at the beginning of their program.

 Courses are offered in the evenings.
 The MBA program can be completed in 18 months, including summers, if all the foundation courses are required and 12 months if all the foundation courses are waived.